chadwhitacre/openpath/_posts/2026-01-27-open-source-offers-hope-against-tyranny.md

 prescriptive.
 That said, the point I hope it makes is that Open Source _does_ have something to offer the wider world.

-If Open Source only makes humanity more efficient through shared knowledge, then no, Open Source does nothing related to mainstream news other than distracting from it.
+If Open Source only makes humanity more efficient through shared technical knowledge, then no, Open Source does nothing related to mainstream news other than distracting from it.
 I believe it does more.
 I believe it exhibits political and economic relations that can bring humanity to a better place.
 I believe its lessons should be widely shared.

 ## Learning From Open Source Leaders